 How to figure your qualifying ratio

-For these ratios, the first number is how much (by percent) of your gross monthly income that can be spent on housing.
-This ratio is figured on your total payment, including hazard insurance, HOA dues, Private Mortgage Insurance - everything.
+For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything.

-The second number is the maximum percentage of your gross monthly income that can be spent on housing expenses and recurring debt.
-For purposes of this ratio, debt includes credit card payments, car loans, child support, and the like.
+The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt together.
+Recurring debt includes credit card payments, auto loans, child support, and the like.